raiden-network/raiden-service-bundle/README.md

 1. Configure `A` (and optionally `AAAA`) DNS records for the domain pointing to the servers IP address(es)
 1. Configure a `CNAME` DNS record for `*.<domain>` pointing back to `<domain>`

-### Registering as a RSB Provider
-If you want to participate in the network by running a Raiden Service Bundle you need to register yourself as a provider.
-Currently, there are two conditions that must be fulfilled to run the RSB successfully.

-1. **Registering in the Services Registry On-Chain**
-  - In order to register as a service provider you need to run the script `register-service-provider.sh` as described in step 3 and 4 in *Installing the RSB* written below.

-2. **Extending `known_servers.main.yaml`**
-  - In order to be whitelisted in the Matrix Federation, the list needs to be extended with your server name.
-Open an issue in this repository with the request to be added to the list.
-Please, state your server name as you have set `$SERVER_NAME` in your `.env` file.

 ### Installing the RSB